 Frequently asked questions

 Trust is paramount when making any kind of purchase online.
 You can rest assured that the PA iLottery will keep your information safe and secure, using the same type of bulletproof encryption technology used by online banks and large e-commerce sites.

 The iLotto implements other security methods meant to block unauthorized access to your account.
 These include prompting the use of strong passwords, and requiring that patrons provide answers to personal security questions.

 Gambling addiction is an issue which PA regulators take extremely seriously. iLotto regulations have already addressed this problem specifically, and touched on some of the safeguards which must be made available.

 - Self exclusion: Players will have the option of excluding themselves from play, for either one or five years.
 During that period, they will not be allowed to make deposits or withdrawals, nor can they play for real money.
 They will also be removed from any lists for promotional offers.

 For more information about problem gambling in PA, please check out this page.

 Keystone State iLotto games are available on a range of different devices, not just desktop computers.

 - Desktop web browsers: Simply fire up the PA iLotto website inside any modern web browser (e.g. Chrome, Firefox, Safari, Edge, or IE) and begin playing directly on the page, no download required.

 - Mobile apps: Players are able to gamble on-the-go via dedicated iLotto apps for iOS and Android smartphones and tablets.

-Apart from welcome bonus packages for new patrons, the PA iLotto offers an ongoing daily promotional schedule.
+Apart from Pennsylvania Lottery Bonus Code for new patrons, the PA iLotto offers an ongoing daily promotional schedule.